gvellut/jncep/README.md

 The environment variables which set flags (JNCEP_BYVOLUME and below in the list above) should have one of the following values: "1", "true", "t", "yes", "y" or "on".
 The value can be in upper case.
 For unsetting, the simplest is to remove the environment variable (the default value for all those flags is "False").
 If a value is passed, it should be one of the following: "0", "false", "f", "no", "n" or "off".

+### Configuration file

+Configuration options corresponding to the environment variables (but without the `JNCEP_` prefix) can also be set in a configuration file.
+[See the paragraph about it](#config) further in this page.

+### Priority order for option values

+The priority order for option values is as follows:
+1. If a value is passed on the command-line, it has the highest priority
+2. If no value is passed, the value is taken from an environment variable if present
+3. After that, the value is taken from the configuration file
+4. Some options have a default value defined in the code: If no value has been explicitly passed using one of the 3 methods above, that default value will be used.
+Some options have no default values and are instead required: If no value is passed using one of the 3 methods just described, it will raise an error.

 ## track

 This command is used to manage series to track.
 It has 4 subcommands: